silverstripe/cwp/docs/en/03_How_tos/caching.md

 A table of some more obvious _Vary_ headers can be found in the [controllerpolicy documentation](https://github.com/silverstripe-labs/silverstripe-controllerpolicy/blob/master/README.md#vary-headers).
 Keep in mind the more of these you specify, the more cache variations you'll create.
 More variations make it less likely that your visitors will get a cached response.

+Check your `.htaccess` files in the webroot and any subfolders, as they can influence the `Vary` header.
+For example, a `%{HTTP_HOST}` rewrite condition will [auto-add](http://httpd.apache.org/docs/current/mod/mod_rewrite.html) a `Vary: Host` header.

 If your content truly does not vary depending on the request, you will be able to utilise full caching for that URL - see the "Full caching on dynamic content" chapter.

+Note that CWP's Local Cache (Varnish) has slightly different caching rules from the CDN (Incapsula).
+Depending on your headers, you might see cache hits from the Local Cache, but not from the CDN.

 #### Custom static response headers